As Coronavirus Fears Close Classes, Some Kids Are Left Behind

 Keep up to date with our daily coronavirus newsletter by clicking here.

 According to an analysis by Education Week, as of Friday night at least 46,000 K-12 schools were closed, scheduled to close or had closed briefly for deep cleaning or other reasons, affecting at least 26 million students.
 That included several statewide school closures from West Virginia to Ohio to New Mexico.
 In California, four school districts, including the nation’s second-largest—the Los Angeles Unified—announced closures starting March 16.
-The nation’s largest school district, New York City’s, remains open to its more than 1 million students, but some city officials and teachers’ unions are pressuring the mayor to close the schools.
+On Sunday, New York City Mayor Bill de Blasio, under pressure from city officials and teachers’ unions, announced that the nation’s largest school district would close at least until April 20 and that online learning would begin March 23.
 Dozens of colleges have also closed.

 “It’s really an unprecedented time for a lot of school leaders right now,” says Seattle Public Schools Superintendent Denise Juneau.
 “I’m sure none of us ever thought we’d have to be managing a pandemic in a school system.”